 - Formal Class Instruction: One credit hour is defined as the equivalent of one hour of formal class instruction plus an average of two hours of out of class self-study (preparation for formal class instructions, reading, homework, etc) for an undergraduate level course and an average of three hours of out of class self-study for a postgraduate level course per week over a 15 weeks semester.
-Formal class instructions occur under the supervision of faculty members in either an online or traditional face to face setting. - Typically, the credit hours for an online course are calculated in a similar way as they would be for a traditional campus course since the outcomes and the expectation for work is the same with more emphasis placed on the learner's out of class studying. - Experimental Laboratory: One credit hour is usually equivalent to two hours of experimental laboratory.
+Formal class instructions occur under the supervision of faculty members - Typically, the credit hours for an online course are calculated in a similar way as they would be for a traditional campus course since the outcomes and the expectation for work are the same. - Experimental Laboratory: One credit hour is usually equivalent to two hours of experimental laboratory.
 "Experimental laboratory" involves demonstration by instructor and experimentation by learners, with the out-of-class study generally including practice and/or laboratory report writing.
 "Experimental laboratory" is under the supervision of an instructor. - Internship: one credit hour is equivalent to five hours of experiential internship per week under the control and supervision of the employer on the job with coordinated University representative planning.
 Internship involves the development of job skills by providing the learner with a structured employment situation that is directly related to, and coordinated with, the educational.